frankie290651/FeedMeUpdates/README.md

 - SteamCMD accessible and functional
 - .NET 8 Runtime (only for non-standalone build)
 - Enough free disk space to store a full backup of the server folder
-NOTE: Staging Branch not supported at the moment

 ## 5. Quick Start
 ```bash